The Türkic Tribes

 Section of lands and strict observance of their borders – is the only mean to keep the nomads from the cruel fratricidal clashes over watering, pastures, and hunting grounds (GUMILEV L.N., 2003, 89)

-Intertribal strife, harsh living conditions, constant threat to livestock from predators, a device for winter camps and other required good organization way of life of the tribe, the consequence of the formation of tribal leadership and nomination of its tribal leaders.
-Such social conditions also contributed to the rapid dismemberment earlier common language into separate dialects.
+Intertribal strife, harsh living conditions, a constant threat to livestock from predators, a device for winter camps, and other required good organization way of life of the tribe, the consequence of the formation of tribal leadership and nomination of its tribal leaders.
+Such social conditions also contributed to the rapid dismemberment of earlier common parent language into separate dialects.

-The Proto-Armenians resided on the left banks of the river Dniepr in the closest vicinity with Türks.
-Accordingly, the most words of the Türkic origin were found in the Armenian language.
-Some part of the Türkic words through the Armenian language even reached the ancient Greeks.
-The Türkisms in the Armenian, to which sometimes can be found matches in Greek, are given apart in the List of Traces of Linguistic Contakts between Indoeuropeans and Türks.
+The Proto-Armenians resided on the left banks of the river Dniepr in the closest vicinity to Türks.
+Accordingly, most words of Türkic origin were found in the Armenian language.
+Some parts of the Türkic words through the Armenian language even reached the ancient Greeks.
+The Türkisms in the Armenian, to which sometimes can be found matches in Greek, are given apart in the List of Traces of Linguistic Contacts between Indoeuropeans and Türks.

-Not all Türkic loan-words survived in the Armenian language, and some part of them have not been found yet, that is why a small group of Türkic roots exist only in Greek.
-There is no doubt that matches to a part of them can be found in the Armenian language sometime.
-A separate deal of the Türkic-Greek lexical correspondences is represented by the Greek-Chuvash parallels which date from the more late time as the part of Greek ethnos stayed in Pontic steppes after the great deal of Ancient Greeks went for Balkan Peninsula.
-The Proto-Bulgars, the ancestors of Chuvash, had to stay on this territory for a long time too and adopted from the Greek some words, but the Armenian matches are not obligatory for them.
-The Greek-Chuvash lexical correspondences can be found in the same List of Traces of Linguistic Contakts between Indoeuropeans and Turks too.
+Not all Türkic loan words survived in the Armenian language, and some parts of them have not been found yet, which is why a small group of Türkic roots exist only in Greek.
+There is no doubt that matches to a part of them can be found in the Armenian language sometimes.
+A separate deal of the Türkic-Greek lexical correspondences is represented by the Greek-Chuvash parallels which date from the more late time as the part of Greek ethnos stayed in Pontic steppes after a great deal of Ancient Greeks went for Balkan Peninsula.
+The Proto-Bulgars, the ancestors of Chuvash, had to stay on this territory for a long time too, and adopted from the Greek some words, but the Armenian matches are not obligatory for them.
+The Greek-Chuvash lexical correspondences can be found in the same List of Traces of Linguistic Contacts between Indoeuropeans and Turks too.

-In light of the obtained data about the Urheimat of individual Türkic ethnoi, an explanation could be found for views about imaginary likeness of the spiritual cultures of Indo-European and Altaic peoples claimed by German scientists (WILHELM KOPPERS, MEYER ERNST, 1968, 278-279) based on misconceptions about the Indo-European ethnicity of creators of Corded Ware culture.
-Take, for example, as Ernst Meyer wrote describing the mentioned commonality:
+In light of the obtained data about the Urheimat of individual Türkic ethnoi, an explanation could be found for views about the imaginary likeness of the spiritual cultures of Indo-European and Altaic peoples claimed by German scientists (Wilhelm Koppers, Ernst Meyer) based on misconceptions about the Indo-European ethnicity of creators of Corded Ware culture.
+Take, for example, Ernst Meyer wrote describing the mentioned commonality: